A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 17
+Cpus has always been my favorite kind of problem to implement for AoC.
+The first star has been very fun to reach.
+Unfortunately, I had no idea how to approach the second part whatsoever.
+After few attempts, and inspecting (or more like dissecting with a careful reverse engineering approach) the input I got, I found some bits of information but that were not enough to make me think of a solution.
+Thanks to a top-player mindset reveal I eventually understood what was the way to go, but, hey, I would have never-ever-ever get to that by myself.
+Here's a [link](https://www.youtube.com/watch?v=OjFGKL54yJQ) that inspired my solution after hearing and understanding the reasoning.
+It has been overall very fun, but too difficult for my current possibilities.
+The idea behind this puzzle is incredibly smart, and there could be a general solution if and only if all the players' inputs share a common pattern (which I believe they do).
+Kudos to the people who thought of it, they have my complete admiration!
+Surprised!

 # Day 16
 Not every day is bright and shining...
 Today I have been not able to figure out the solution by myself.
 Or actually I found an algorithm that solved the two